 It really depends on your travel style.
 I spent eight days in Lyon, and I wasn’t bored for a minute.

-In those eight days, I managed to see all the main attractions, climbed up to Fourvière Basilica, visited three museums, and probably tried every cheese from a local farmer at the market.
-Without that, my memories of Lyon wouldn’t be as special.
+In those eight days, I managed to see all the main attractions, climbed up to Fourvière Basilica, visited five museums, and probably tried every cheese from a local farmer at the market.

 In total, I’ve visited France four times and spent almost 50 days here, and Lyon is now one of my favourite places.